 Part B

-Medicare Part B helps pay for health care services such as doctor services, preventive benefits, hospital outpatient surgery and care, ambulance services, outpatient mental health services, durable medical equipment, and home health care (that is not covered under Part A).
+Medicare Part B helps pay for health care services such as doctor visits, preventive benefits, hospital outpatient surgery and care, ambulance services, outpatient mental health services, durable medical equipment, and home health care (that is not covered under Part A).

-Certain individuals pay more because they are subject to IRMAA.
-This rule applies to individuals whose modified adjusted gross income on their 2019 tax returns was more than $88,000 per individual, or $176,000 per couple.
+Certain people pay more because they are subject to IRMAA.
+This rule applies to people whose modified adjusted gross income (MAGI) on their 2023 tax return was greater than $106,000 for individuals, or $212,000 for a couple.Â

 Individual Income reported on tax return |